syncfusion-content/jsp-docs/jsp/PivotChart/Overview.md

 ---
 layout: post
 title: PivotChart Control Overview
-description: Overview of PivotChart control
+description: This document illustrates overview of PivotChart control in JSP platform.
+PivotChart is a lightweight component to visualize relational and OLAP data sources in graphical format
 platform: JSP
 control: PivotChart
 documentation: ug